Environment

 Example initiatives

 We are proactively promoting modal shifts to reduce environmental loads.
-In fiscal year 2023, we replaced more than 4,000 trucks used for transportation between Osaka and Fukuoka with ferries.
+In fiscal year 2025, we replaced more than 5,000 trucks used for transportation between Osaka and Fukuoka with ferries.

 Tokyo Electron Miyagi has been making modal shifts to railways to transport components from suppliers in the Kansai district.
 In fiscal year 2023, they started to carry out modal shifts for transportation of components from suppliers in the Hokuriku and Kyushu districts.
 Because modal shifts will contribute to the mitigation of "year 2024 problems" that are expected to reduce the number of available truck drivers as a result of strengthening of overtime work regulations, we will continue to proceed with this initiative.
+The usage of EV trucks was reinforced in fiscal year 2025, to 500 trucks used annually.

 Resource-saving Initiatives